SumeghaGodara/snakemake/_build/html/_sources/basic_tutorial.md.txt

 * start small, grow your snakefile!
 * DO copy and paste from this tutorial and others you find online!
 * it rarely hurts to just re-run snakemake!**

-## Thinking about workflows - a strong(er) argument

-what do (snakemake) workflows do for me?

-A laundry list:

-- declarative vs procedural specification
-  - allows analysis of workflow graph, parallelization
-  - allows declaration of specific software needed, for later tracking
-  - can compare workflows more easily, in theory (=> reproducibility)
-  - can rerun failed steps
-- tracks dependencies on files
-  - allows rerunning just the bits that need to rerun
-- reusability, in theory
-- different conda environments for each step
-  - allows pinning of software versions
-  - allows use of potentially incompatible software

-For me, the main reason to use snakemake is that it lets be sure that my workflow completed properly. snakemake tracks which commands fails, and will stop the workflow in its tracks!
-This is not something that you usually do in shell scripts.

-### Dealing with complexity

-Workflows can get really complicated; [here](https://github.com/spacegraphcats/2018-paper-spacegraphcats/blob/master/pipeline-base/Snakefile), for example, is one for our most recent paper.
-But it's all just using the building blocks that I showed you above!

-If you want to see some good examples of how to build nice, clean, simple looking workflows, check out [this RNAseq example](https://github.com/snakemake-workflows/rna-seq-star-deseq2).

-### Go forth and Workflow!